rpploeg/Ubuntu-wallPaper-Rotate/README.md

-# walllpaperRotateUnsplash
+#Simple bash script to download a random walllpaper from https://www.unsplash.com and set it as your wallpaper using Gsettings (gnome).

-Simple bash script to download a random image from Unsplash.com and set it as your wallpaper.
-The images get saved as wallpaper+timestamp to save the image
+Tested in Ubuntu 18.04